TACC/coe-332-sp23/docs/unit07/orchestration.rst

 * Explain the challenges associated with deploying and managing distributed systems that container orchestration systems are designed to help with.
 * Describe at a high level a few of the most common container orchestration systems.
+* We won't touch on design principles in this small module, but there will be plenty of implications for our systems design in the subsequent modules.

 A typical distributed system is comprised of multiple components.
 You have already developed a simple HTTP application that includes a Python program (using the flask library) and a database.
 In the subsequent weeks, we will add additional